siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 # 206. Toward an Emergent Hydrodynamic Limit

-This appendix does not derive Navier-Stokes.
-It states, as explicitly as possible, what would have to be shown in order to recover a Navier-Stokes-like description from the principles already developed in this book.
+This appendix does not itself derive Navier-Stokes.
+It states, as explicitly as possible, what must be shown in order to recover a Navier-Stokes-like description from the principles already developed in this book.
+Appendix 207 then carries out that derivation in the simplest uniform-region setting.

 The point is to separate three levels that should not be conflated: